mrhorin/suggestrap/README.md

   var suggestrap = new Suggestrap(req, option);
 </script>
 ```
 This example is written with ES6.
+You don't need to refer suggestrap.js in the html file when you import suggestrap with ES6.
 ```javascript
 import Suggestrap from 'suggestrap'